 Once we have crossed the last (fourth?) bridge leading out of Moremi, the road to Chobe is a wide, flat-surfaced dirt road that is well maintained.
 We passed a number of small villages which indicated sparse population ostensibly focused on livestock and subsistence farming.
 The washboard surface of the white, sandy road surface was both a welcome and a hindrance being level but also rattling our vehicle (and our dentures).

-The distance between Moremi North Gate and Mababe Gate Chobe is not that significant being dispatched within an hour or so.
+The distance between Moremi North Gate and Mababe Gate Chobe is not that significant and is dispatched within an hour or so.
 At Mababe gate the paperwork is easily dispensed with and we find ourselves inside one of the iconic game park destinations in Africa.

 Herds of elephants regard our progress from afar as we follow the single primitive dirt track.
 The ever-present fine dust is all-pervasive within the car.
 The sun bears down with a merciless heat.
 The landscape is open, flat and featureless towards the horizon.
 Elephants monopolise the waterholes.
 Many elephants.
-These are easily the most elephants I have seen in one place, ever…
+These are easily the most elephants I have ever seen in one place…